 persons, states and armed groups who recruit children and use them as soldiers must be publicly named and punished.

-3. Care, protection and help for fled child soldiers
+3. Care, protection and assistance for escaped child soldiers:

-Medical and psychological care, protection against renewed recruitment, as well as school and vocational training are vital for all former child soldiers - especially if they come to other countries as refugees.
+Medical and psychological care, protection from re-recruitment, as well as school and vocational education are vital for all former child soldiers - especially when they come to other countries as refugees.

-former child soldiers must be granted in all countries to which they have fled, protection and political asylum must be granted - also in Germany and other industrialized countries.
+: Former child soldiers must be granted protection and political asylum in all countries to which they have fled – including Germany and other industrialized countries.

-5. Stop the arms exports to countries with armed conflicts or serious violations of human and child and child rights- especially to those countries in which one of the six serious child rights violations take place in armed conflicts (according to UN definition: the recruitment of children as soldiers, killing and mutilating children, the kidnapping of children, sexual violence against children, attacks in schools and sick houses, Refusal of access to humanitarian aid).
+5. Stop arms exports to countries with armed conflicts or serious human and children's rights violations - especially to countries where one of the six serious children's rights violations takes place in armed conflicts (according to the UN definition: the recruitment of children as soldiers, the killing and maiming of children, the abduction of children, sexual violence against children, attacks on schools and hospitals, denial of access to humanitarian aid).

 6. More money for child soldiers aid programs